Life insurance for new parents

 What is the average cost of having a child?

 Knowing the costs associated with raising a child can help you work out the amount of life cover you need.
-According to research conducted by the Child Poverty Action Group in 2023, the basic cost of having a baby who eventually turns 18 is £166,000 for couples, and £220,000 for lone parents.
+According to research conducted by Child Poverty Action Group in 2025, the cost of raising a child to age 18 is £250,000 for couples, and £290,000 for a lone parent.

 The cost of parenthood – in numbers